Cultivating Potential

 Scroll down button

-The California State University strives to create a welcoming environment for all members of its campus communities, and this commitment to inclusive excellence is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation.
-In fact, fifty-two percent of CSU students are from traditionally underrepresented backgrounds and the CSU provides more than half of all undergraduate degrees earned by California's Latinx, African American and Native American students combined.
+The California State University strives to create a welcoming environment for all members of its campus communities, and this commitment to inclusive excellence is manifested in students who make up one of the most ethnically, economically and academically diverse student populations in the nation.
+In fact, 52% of CSU students are from traditionally underrepresented backgrounds and the CSU provides more than half of all undergraduate degrees earned by California's Latinx, African American and Native American students combined.

 Thomas Parham